Get to Know BGP!

 Here’s what we’re doing about it

-We started a garden…A beautiful, donated garden aptly named the Bullock Children’s Garden, in Glassboro, NJ.
-We had so many people invest in this project of building a garden for the children of Dorothy L. Bullock Elementary School, that after witnessing the incredible benefits reaped by our students, we became passionate about passing on the good deed by helping other schools build/create school gardens as well.
+We started a garden, named the Bullock Children’s Garden, in Glassboro, NJ.
+We had so many people from across the United States invest in this project to build an educational garden for the children of Dorothy L. Bullock Elementary School we became determined to pass on the good deed by helping other schools build/create school gardens as well.

 And here’s how it’s going to change the world…

-Children need to have the opportunity to reconnect with nature, while gaining valuable academic experiences.
-By helping a school who serves a high population of children from low-income and/or food-insecure backgrounds, children gain access to free, healthy foods they have grown THEMSELVES.
+Children need to have the opportunity to reconnect with nature while gaining valuable academic experiences.
+By helping schools build, maintain, and utilize gardens children of all backgrounds and needs gain access to free, healthy foods they have grown THEMSELVES.
 Want to see kids eat a bunch of fresh, raw veggies?
-Let them grow them in a garden.
-Garden education also crosses all areas and levels of academia.
+Let them grow it!
+Garden education crosses all areas and levels of academia.
 You name it, you can teach it using a garden.
-School gardens provide an amazing opportunity for hands-on, project-based learning.
+School gardens provide an amazing opportunity for hands-on, project-based learning for ALL children.
 Teaching children how to garden & the academics behind it can also lead to children who pursue careers & hobbies in the green industry.
 Gardening in school can spark future gardeners, landscapers, sustainable engineers, biologists…you name it.
 It all starts with a seed!